 Simultaneously: this way of operating might be defined only for multiple mode because ATS can be delivered to more than one airport at a time concurrently.
 Professional staff associations do not support simultaneous operations performed by a single operator as it induces changes to operator’s workload and situational awareness.
 Therefore, the conditions under which simultaneous operations are envisaged should be further investigated.

-Controllers can currently operate different sectors in the same shift in the enroute and terminal environment by having multiple validations.
+Controllers can currently operate different sectors in the same shift in the en-route and terminal environment by having multiple validations.
 Within a tower, a controller can also have two validations for both ground movement and runway control.
 Remote towers are a further adaptation of this.
 At Heathrow (since 2009), the provision of a contingency tower is via a remote tower in a separate location away from the airfield and controllers.
 Controllers must maintain a validation to be able to use this contingency tower at any time should the main tower be incapacitated, albeit with a reduced capacity.

 Sequential operations are considered feasible if an appropriate work organisation can be defined to handle these operations.
-The conditions which would allow an operator to handle more than one aerodrome (e.g. one aerodrome in the morning and another in the afternoon) should be defined and verified.
+The conditions which would allow an operator to handle more than one aerodrome (e.g. the time frame for switching from one aerodrome to another) should be defined and verified.

-The PSOs do not currently support implementation of simultaneous mode operations due to lack of understanding of impact on human performance.
-Therefore, the conditions under which simultaneous operations are envisaged should be further investigated.
+The conditions under which simultaneous operations are envisaged should be further investigated to understand the impact on human performance.